ppanko/intro-to-hpc/Glossary.md

 * _serial processing_ - method of running a job on a single processor.
 * _shell_ - a user interface to the operating system.
 * _shell script_ - a set of commands for the operating system.
+* _task_ - a single unit of an array job.
+Almost like its own job, but not quite.